nuzcraft/gdfg-team-4/README.md

 - _IMPORTANT_
   - only red and green supported right now
   - trivial to add new colors
+  - still want to mask the walls from the tilemap so that the aoes stay under the walls
   - would like to add some wiggle

 ## Credits